 Directors of Spanish companies may be appointed for a term of up to six years.
-While many companies appoint their directors for such a term, there is a growing trend to amend the by-laws to reduce the duration of the office to five, four or even three years.
-As to the board rotation, in Spanish practice traditionally there has not been a high ratio.
+While many companies appoint their directors for such a term, there is a growing trend to amend the articles of association to reduce the duration of the role to five, four or even three years.
+As to the rotation of the board, in Spanish practice traditionally this has not been carried out to a high degree.
 However, this practice may be changing, as one of the recommendations of the Unified Code states that independent directors should not hold their office for more than 12 years.
 This recommendation, which companies have tended to follow in the past few years, is increasing the rotation level within Spanish boards.